The latest resources from the Helpdesk

 - psychosocial and socio-emotional support to learners, including use of play and games, to mitigate impacts of COVID-19

-- delivery of learning assessments and exams to learners while out-of-school
+- use of learning assessments and exams while schools are closed

 - EMIS and data collection using remote methods